-- A. Drawings and general provisions of Contract, including General and Supplementary Conditions and Division-1 Specification sections, apply to work of this section. - B. Division-15 Basic Mechanical Materials and Methods sections apply to work of this section.
+- A. Drawings and general provisions of Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section. - B. Requirements of the following Division 15 Sections apply to this section: - 1.
+"Basic Mechanical Requirements." - 2.
+"Basic Mechanical Materials and Methods."